 Mind Maps & Journey Maps

-Putting yourself in the customer’s shoes is a very important step in any business model or design thinking exercise, and doing so online without a shared space is very difficult.
+Putting yourself in the customer’s shoes and understanding their needs is a very important step in any business model or design thinking exercise, and doing so online without a shared space is very difficult.

 It’s super important to be able to work in this shared environment in order to visualize thoughts and contributions, and physically map out this journey or these expressions.
 Online whiteboards give teams the ability to create journey maps with ease, whether it be through sticky notes or actually using a complex journey map canvas.
 Being able to not only work together online on mapping exercises but also utilize a structure dedicated to customer mapping is critical to producing efficient results.